 Transportation planning is heavily influenced by public input.
-Inclusive community involvement in the planning process is both a federal planning requirement and a best practice.
+Broad-based community involvement in the planning process is both a federal planning requirement and a best practice.
 It is important that the diverse perspectives of the region's population are incorporated in the development and implementation of the MPO's transportation plans and programs, to ensure that the transportation planning effort is responsive to the needs of all residents.
 Public participation only occurs voluntarily.
-H-GAC is committed to being inclusive and continues to expand opportunities for all people to be involved in the planning process, and ensuring meaningful access for the non-English speaking population.
+H-GAC is committed to being inclusive and continues to expand opportunities for everyone to participate in the planning process, which includes ensuring meaningful access for the non-English speaking population.